hashicorp/terraform-getting-started-gcp-cloud-shell/README.md

 ## Launch the tutorial

-To follow this tutorial, you will need a Google Cloud Platform (GCP) account.
+To follow this tutorial, you will need a Google Cloud Platform account.
 If you do not have a GCP account, [create one now](https://console.cloud.google.com/freetrial/).
 You can complete this tutorial using only the services included in the GCP [free